Audit Committee Charter (HTML)

 - discuss periodically with management the Company’s policies and guidelines regarding risk assessment and risk management, as well as the Company’s major financial risk exposures and steps management has taken to monitor and control such exposures.

-- establish and maintain procedures for (i) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and (ii) the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters.
+- establish and maintain procedures for (a) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and (b) the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters.

-- confirm with management on at least a biennial basis that the Company’s Standards of Business Conduct and Ethics have been communicated by the Company to all key employees of the Company and its subsidiaries throughout the world with a direction that all such key employees certify that they have read, understand and are not aware of any violations of the Standards of Business Conduct and Ethics.
-The Committee shall have the sole responsibility to grant waivers of the Standards of Business Conduct and Ethics and the Code of Ethics to Senior Financial Officers to the Company’s executive officers and senior financial officers.
+- confirm with management on at least a biennial basis that the Company’s Principles of Integrity have been communicated by the Company to all key employees of the Company and its subsidiaries throughout the world with a direction that all such key employees certify that they have read, understand and are not aware of any violations of the Principles of Integrity.
+The Committee shall have the sole responsibility to grant waivers of the Principles of Integrity and the Code of Ethics for Senior Financial Officers to the Company’s executive officers and senior financial officers.

 - review and discuss at least annually with the Company’s Chief Compliance and Ethics Officer the effectiveness of the Company’s global compliance program.